Types of Leases / Information a Lease Should Include / Where to Purchase Forms / Frequently Asked Questions

 A fixed term lease means that the tenant agrees to rent the premises for a fixed length of time.
-There is an end date written in the lease.
+There is an end date in the lease.
 For example, a tenant agrees to rent a property for six months.
-At the end of the agreed time, it is assumed that the tenant will move out and no longer live there.
+At the end of the agreed time, the tenant will move out and no longer live there.
 Neither a tenant nor a landlord can end a fixed term lease early unless the other party agrees.

 What Information a Lease Should Include